Fire Departments Local News

 Peace Officer Fire Captains John May, Kory McGranahan, Timothy Cabral, James Green, and Ariel Sosa also received the State of California Governor’s Medal of Valor in Riverside County in Southern California for their efforts saving an individual trapped in their vehicle in a fiery three-vehicle traffic collision.
 Pipeline Safety Engineer Al Giese received the Medal of Valor for acting outside his normal duties to ensure the welfare of individuals trapped in another fiery vehicle accident on Interstate 5 in Buttonwillow, California.
 And Fire Apparatus Engineer Paramedic Christopher J. Acevedo is the tenth recipient of the Medal of Valor for rescuing a neighbor from a burning home in Riverside County.

-Featured photo: Medal of Valor recipients Fire Captain Josh Clark (center right) and Firefighters Ken Ellis (center left) flanked by CAL FIRE Deputy Chief Jed Wilson (left) and CAL FIRE Unit Chief Nate Armstrong (right).
+Featured photo: Medal of Valor recipients Fire Captain Josh Clark (center right) and Firefighter Ken Ellis (center left) flanked by CAL FIRE Deputy Chief Jed Wilson (left) and CAL FIRE Unit Chief Nate Armstrong (right).
 Firefighter Kyle Callaway is not pictured.

 Have a news item to contribute?
 The San Lorenzo Valley Post welcomes your Santa Cruz Mountains news, story ideas, photos, and letters.
 Send us an email.